jaymagrob/sei-project-3/README.md

 #
 ## Chat

-A user is able to chat to any other user on the platform.
+A user can chat with any other user on the platform.
 They do this by going to the user's profile and clicking on the chat button.
 The other user will be sent a request to chat that they will see when they log in.

 <img src="src/assets/beehive_ss_chat.png" width=700>